lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 17. Return (O_text, O_audio, O_image)
 ```

+**Note on Lines 9-10 (The Key Innovation)**: Unlike pipeline approaches where modalities are processed separately, here attention operates on the concatenated multi-modal sequence.
+When predicting the next audio token, the model can attend to recent text, visual context, and previous audio—all simultaneously.
+This is what enables GPT-4o to maintain conversational context, understand multimodal references ("describe what you see" while looking at an image), and preserve paralinguistic features like tone and emotion.

 ### Key Architectural Differences from Standard Transformers

 | Component | Standard Transformer | GPT-4o Omni |